uk-gov-mirror/ONSdigital.es-functions/TestModuleExample.md

 Here is a copy of the generic tests being used in the Enrichment module.
 Most modules should be able to use a copy of this with different parameters.

+Note that for the generic tests to be used the runtime and evironment variables need to be read in before anytime else is done.
+Also when passing parameters into the method you need to ensure they are wrapped in a "RuntimeVariables": {'Parameters Go Here'}

 ## Example Class
 ```
 class GenericErrors(unittest.TestCase):